GrumpyNothic/ssimple/README.md

 # SSIMPLE

-A Python module for computations with semi-simple Lie Algebra representations, their weights and wieght-space decomposition.
+A Python module for computations with semi-simple Lie Algebra representations, their weights and weight-space decomposition.

 ## Credits